TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

    :ref:`without Extbase. <backend-modules-template-without-extbase>`

-Modern backend modules are written using the Extbase/Fluid combination.
+Modern backend modules can be written using the Extbase/Fluid combination.
-Thus, templates are Fluid-based.
-On top of that the "backend" system extension provides a general view class :php:`TYPO3\CMS\Backend\View\BackendTemplateView` which provides common features for all backend modules, like the management of the action menu or the registration of docheader buttons.
+The "backend" system extension provides a general view class :php:`TYPO3\CMS\Backend\View\BackendTemplateView` which provides common features for all backend modules, like the management of the action menu or the registration of docheader buttons.